valentingol/gan-face-editing/README.md

 ### GFP-GAN

 To enhance the quality of the areas of the face modified, you can incorporate a ready-to-use GAN, GFP-GAN.
-It was specifically trained to restore the quality of ancient images of faces, and is open-sourced : https://github.com/TencentARC/GFPGAN.
+It was specifically trained to restore the quality of ancient images of faces, and is open-sourced : [GFP GAN](https://github.com/TencentARC/GFPGAN).

 However, it only works well on faces, so you might want to use segmentation and use GFP-GAN only on the face part, or even the mask of the area of modifications.

-In order to use it, you first have to download a trained model, at https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth, and store it, eg in `models/gpf_gan`.
+In order to use it, you first have to download a trained model, with `git lfs pull` or following this [link](https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth), and store it, in `postprocess/gpf_gan/model`.
 The code that calls it and runs this part of the pipeline is in `pipeline/gpf_gan.py`.
-You will have to specify the paths of the input images, the output images and the model.

 ### Segmentation